kavyachouhan/Fake-News-Detection-Dravidian-Language/README.md

 1. **Data Preprocessing:**
    - Text cleaning and normalization.
-   - Tokenization and vectorization using TF-IDF.
+   - Tokenization and vectorization using TF-IDF and Bag of Words.

 2. **Model Development:**
-   - Experimented with various machine learning algorithms including Logistic Regression, SVM, and Random Forest.
+   - Experimented with various machine learning algorithms including Logistic Regression, XGboost, and Random Forest.
    - Addressed class imbalance using techniques like oversampling, undersampling, and class weights.

 3. **Evaluation:**